Last Updated on January 13, 2023 by Avi Steen

 If your cycle is shorter or longer than this range, it could be a sign that you’re not ovulating.
 Other signs that your cycle is abnormal include bleeding that is heavier or lighter than usual or irregular spotting between periods.

-Women with longer periods tend to have longer follicular phases, the time where you’re egg is maturing for release into the real world.
-Women with polycystic ovary syndrome (PCOS) often have longer cycles and therefore take longer to ovulate in their cycle.
+Women with longer periods tend to have longer follicular phases, the time when you’re egg is maturing for release into the real world.
+Women with polycystic ovary syndrome (PCOS) often have longer cycles and, therefore, take longer to ovulate in their cycle.

 Do You Have Cervical Mucus?